Why PivotDesk exists

 Here's what early users accomplished in practice:

-- Built a scored target list of specific companies within the first 14 days
+- Built scored target lists of specific companies that have the roles suitable for you

-- Sent first tailored outreach messages to real contacts within days of starting, because they knew the message was strong enough to send
+- Sent the first tailored outreach messages to real contacts because they knew the message was strong enough to send

-- Started informational conversations and early interviews at target companies
+- Hosted informational conversations and early interviews at target companies

 The company